GeneralTaoChikn/MemoryForge/README.md

-# MemoryForge 🔥📔
+# MemoryForge

-**MemoryForge** is a personal AI journal and story generator.
-Write down your thoughts, dreams, gym progress, travel moments, career reflections or random life updates — then let an LLM transform them into short stories, summaries, recurring-theme analyses and character arcs.
-MemoryForge supports local models via [Ollama](https://ollama.com) and hosted Google Gemini models via API key.
+**MemoryForge** is a personal journaling application that uses large language models to generate summaries, stories, recurring-theme analyses, and character arcs from journal entries.
+It supports local models through [Ollama](https://ollama.com) and hosted Google Gemini models through an API key.

+When Ollama is used, journal content and generation requests remain on the local system.
+When Gemini is used, journal content is sent to Google's API.
-With Ollama, everything runs locally and privately: a Scala 3 / ZIO backend, a PostgreSQL database, and your own model.
-With Gemini, journal content is sent to Google's API for generation.
+The application consists of a Scala 3 and ZIO backend, a PostgreSQL database, and an optional single-page frontend.

 ---

-## ✨ Features
+## Features

-- Write & manage journal entries (title, content, mood, tags).
+- Create and manage journal entries with titles, content, moods, and tags.
-- Generate content from an entry in multiple **modes**:
+- Generate content from an entry using multiple **modes**:
-  - `reflective_summary` – warm, reflective journal summary
+  - `reflective_summary` – reflective journal summary
-  - `funny_story` – funny short story
+  - `funny_story` – short comedic story
-  - `dramatic_story` – dramatic short story
+  - `dramatic_story` – short dramatic story
   - `anime_scene` – anime-style scene
-  - `brain_rot` – brain-rot meme version
+  - `brain_rot` – meme-oriented version
-  - `theme_analysis` – recurring theme analysis
+  - `theme_analysis` – recurring-theme analysis
-- Structured JSON output from the LLM, with a graceful fallback to raw text when the model misbehaves.
+- Request structured JSON from the LLM, with a fallback to raw text when the response cannot be parsed.
-- Clean architecture: `routes → service → repository → db`, plus dedicated
-  `llm` provider-client and prompt-template layers.
-- Robust error handling (missing entry, bad body, DB down, LLM down, timeout, invalid LLM response).
-- Docker Compose for Postgres + backend (+ optional pgAdmin).
+- Separate HTTP routes, services, repositories, database access, LLM clients, and prompt templates.
+- Handle missing entries, malformed requests, database failures, LLM failures, timeouts, and invalid LLM responses.
+- Run PostgreSQL and the backend with Docker Compose, with optional pgAdmin.

 ---

-## 🧱 Tech stack
+## Technology

 | Layer        | Technology                |
 |--------------|---------------------------|